Former Firefox exec alleges Google torpedoed Firefox with 'oops' excuses

 "I think they were running out the clock.
 We lost users during every oops.
 And we spent effort and frustration every clock tick on that instead of improving our product.
 We got outfoxed for a while and by the time we started calling it what it was, a lot of damage had been done."

 Yet Mozilla rarely called out Google over the tactics Nightingale described.
-The company was much more willing to lay into Microsoft, such as when it took that rival to task for setting Edge as the default Windows 10 browser during upgrades from Windows 7 or 8.1, when a former engineer blamed Microsoft's third-party browser rules for Mozilla's decision to bag a touch-based version for Windows 8 and 8.1, or when the organization joined others in demanding European anti-trust regulators rein in Microsoft's leveraging of IE.
+The company was much more willing to lay into Microsoft, such as when it took that rival to task for setting Edge as the default Windows 10 browser during upgrades from Windows 7 or 8.1, when a former engineer blamed Microsoft's third-party browser rules for Mozilla's decision to bag a touch-based version for Windows 8 and 8.1, or when the organisation joined others in demanding European anti-trust regulators rein in Microsoft's leveraging of IE.

-Mozilla's hesitation in criticizing Google over Chrome was understandable: The organization - and thus Firefox - was wedded to the money Google paid out.
+Mozilla's hesitation in criticising Google over Chrome was understandable: The organisation - and thus Firefox - was wedded to the money Google paid out.
 (In 2011, three years after Chrome's debut, Google's payments accounted for 84% of all Mozilla revenue.)
 And virtually every effort Mozilla made to build itself alternate revenue streams - mobile operating system, in-browser ads - ended in failure.

 For all Google allegedly did - all those "oops," as Nightingale called them - Mozilla didn't squawk, or if it did, not loudly enough to register.